chmarti1/lconfig/README.md

 All of the acquisition tools are written in C, and only the top-level binaries are specifically written for Linux.
 Some minor tweaks should make the base system suitable for Windows.
 Still, unless you are ready to dive into the source, I don't recommend it.

-I have included two binaries, `drun` and `dburst`, built on the LConfig system that do most of the jobs I need in the lab that also serve as examples for how to use LConfig.  `dburst` collects high speed data in short bursts, and `drun` streams data directly to a data file until I tell it to stop.
+I have included two binaries, `lcrun` and `lcburst`, built on the LConfig system that do most of the jobs I need in the lab that also serve as examples for how to use LConfig.  `lcburst` collects high speed data in short bursts, and `lcrun` streams data directly to a data file until I tell it to stop.
 It will run as long as you have hard drive space, so tests that last for days, months, or years become possible.
-If these binaries don't work for you, the back-end configuration is contained in `lconfig.c` and `lconfig.h`.
-I occasionally build specialized codes on them, but for the most part, the `d*` binaries are good enough.
+If these binaries don't work for you, the back-end configuration is contained in `lconfig.c`, `lconfig.h`, `lctools.c`, and `lctools.h`.
+I occasionally build specialized codes on them, but for the most part, the binaries are good enough.

-While I do my best to keep this README up to date, the authoritative documentation for the behavior of LCONFIG is contained in `lconfig.h`.
+While I do my best to keep this README up to date, the authoritative documentation for the behavior of LCONFIG is contained in the headers, `lconfig.h` and `lctools.h`.
 Each function has comments that defines its behavior, and there are even some examples that indicate how the functions should be used.
+The comments to the `lc_load_config()` function give a detailed description for each configuration parameter.
 There is also a changelog commented at the top of the header.

 ## Features
 LCONFIG allows automatic configuration and control of most of the T4/T7's advanced features with a few added features for easier post-processing of the data.